lauzi/ITCT_JPEG/readme.md

 # Usage
-./main.exe takes a jgp file name as argument, transforms it into a bmp file, and then uses the bmp file to generate another jpg file.
+./main takes a jgp file name as argument, and optimzes its Huffman table to produce smaller files.

 1. make
-2. ./main.exe jpeg_file_name[.jpg]
+2. ./main jpeg_file_name[.jpg]
-3. A decoded .bmp file with the same filename will be generated at the current directory.
-4. An encoded .jpg file ``jpeg _ file _ name _ from _ bmp.jpg'' will also be generated.
+3. An optimized .jpg file ``jpeg _ file _ name _ optimized.jpg'' will also be generated.

-You can also "make test" to auto-test the 6 files appended.

 # Implementation Details
 ## Decoder